 Did you actually follow through with opening new accounts following each of those inquiries?
 Then your score will also drop in term of your average age of accounts (AAoA).

-Rate Shopping: When Multiple Inquiries Count As One
+Rate Shopping: When Multiple Hard Credit Inquiries In 30 Days Count As One

 Borrowers can sometimes get pre-qualified offers from lenders, which include an estimated interest rate based on a soft inquiry.
 Without submitting your information and allowing a lender to run a credit check, however, they typically can’t offer you a guaranteed interest rate.